-Of nearly 190 million returns filed for calendar year 2012, only around 1.6 million, or 0.8 percent, were audited that fiscal year.
+The IRS audited only around 1.4 million, or 0.7 percent of all individual tax returns filed in calendar year 2013.
 However, that audit burden isn't spread evenly across the population.
-Nearly 16 percent of people earning $5 to $10 million dollars in income after adjustments and 24 percent of people earning over $10 million were audited.
+Just over 10 percent of returns showing $5 to $10 million dollars in income after adjustments and more than 16 percent of returns over $10 million were audited.
 These rates have grown in recent years, thanks to a new IRS unit called the Global High Wealth Industry Group.
 That group, created in 2009, was set up to audit the very wealthy with a similar level of scrutiny as the IRS pays to corporations, the Wall Street Journal reports.

 4) People who earn very little also get more audits

 In addition to extra audits for the extra-rich, there is an audit spike at the low end of the spectrum: 6 percent of people reporting zero or negative income were audited last year.
 It's not that the IRS is cracking down on the super-poor; someone who is self-employed and has a bad year might register negative income.
 Farmers are a good example of workers with very variable incomes.
 The audits come in when those losses start to look suspicious.